Last updated: April 2026

 Who Should Use Premiere Pro

 Production companies invested in the Adobe ecosystem.
-Professional editors who need After Effects integration.
-Teams that require real-time collaboration.
-Anyone working where Premiere Pro is the institutional standard.
+Professional editors who need After Effects integration for motion graphics.
+Teams that require real-time cloud collaboration.
+Anyone working where Premiere Pro is the institutional standard: which includes most agencies, media companies, and enterprise video teams.

 Who Should Think Twice

-Solo creators who only need a video editor.
-Budget-conscious users.
-Creators who primarily produce social media content.
+Solo creators who only need a video editor (DaVinci Resolve gives you more for free.
+Budget-conscious users) the subscription adds up fast.
+Creators who primarily produce social media content: CapCut is purpose-built for that.
 Anyone who values ownership over rental of their creative tools.

 The Verdict

 Premiere Pro is an excellent video editor with comprehensive features and unmatched ecosystem integration.
 But it's no longer the only professional option.
 DaVinci Resolve matches or exceeds its capabilities in several areas while being free.
 If you're already in the Adobe ecosystem, Premiere Pro makes sense.
-If you're starting fresh, evaluate DaVinci Resolve first.
+If you're starting fresh with no existing Adobe investment, evaluate DaVinci Resolve and Final Cut Pro first: you might find they do everything you need without the ongoing subscription.

 Adobe Premiere Pro Review: The Industry Standard